sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Getting wounded sucks, and when wounded, all intelligent creatures seek to cure their condition as a very high priority.

-If you are playing the One-Shot Campaign, you can skip the sections on Wounds.
+If you are playing the One-Shot Campaign, you can skip this section.
+The Wound rules are for the longer campaign formats.

+### Second Phase: Trading Attack Power for Wounds

+During the second phase of *attack power* resolution, you may choose to turn *attack power* into Wound tokens.

+You can choose to turn *attack power* into Wound tokens at a rate of 6-for-1

+For example, you may split the *attack power* of 7 into:

+ * 1 Stamina point
+ * 1 Wound token

+*Attack power* turns into Wound tokens at *exactly* a rate of 6-to-1.
+You cannot choose to take a Wound token when facing an *attack power* of 5.

+### Fourth Phase: Receiving Wounds

-When you are instructed to take a Wound token, you may absorb it using any relevant move cards and item cards, otherwise:
+When you are instructed to take a Wound token:

  * **If you already have 2 wounds**:
    - the character is incapacitated